RedNetJAG/Human-Activity-Recognition-Using-Smartphones/CodeBook.md

 ==================================================================
 Id Vars:

-$subjectId "integer"   - Subject Id of the participant (from 1 to 30).
+`subjectId` "integer"   - Subject Id of the participant (from 1 to 30).

-$activityType "factor" - The type of the activity performed: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING,                              STANDING, LAYING.
+`activityType` "factor" - The type of the activity performed: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING,                              STANDING, LAYING.

 Measure Vars: